Norwegian County Road 181

-County Road 181 (Fylkesvei 181) is a two-lane highway in Viken and Innlandet counties in Norway.
-The road runs between the village of Boksrud in Eidsvoll municipality (in Viken) and the village of Sagstua in Nord-Odal municipality (in Innlandet).
+County Road 181 (Fylkesvei 181) is a two-lane highway in Akershus and Innlandet counties in Norway.
+The road runs between the European route E6 highway at Boksrud in Eidsvoll Municipality (in Akershus) and the Norwegian county road 24 at the village of Sand in Nord-Odal Municipality (in Innlandet).
 The road is 26.4 km long, of which 16.9 km is in Eidsvoll and 9.5 km is in Nord-Odal.

 Prior to 1 January 2010, the road was classified as a national road and it was called National Road 181 (Riksvei 181).
 On that date, it was reclassified to a county road.
 This was part of a transfer of most national roads in Norway from the responsibility of the national government to the local county municipalities.